fcapolini/modicumjs/README.md

         didInit?:(v:View)=>void, willDispose?:(v:View)=>void)
 ```

-A Tag defines a standard [Custom Element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
-When an instance is created, a wrapping View is created and the optional `didInit` callback is called.
+A Tag defines [Custom Element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
+When an instance of that element is created, a wrapping View is created in turn and the optional `didInit` callback is called.
 When an instance is destroyed the optional `willDispose` is called.

-Custom Elements are useful e.g. for working with Web Components-based frameworks like [Ionic](https://ionicframework.com).
+Custom Elements are useful e.g. for working with [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components)-based frameworks like [Ionic](https://ionicframework.com).
+Ionic `<ion-router>` and `<ion-nav>`, for example, work with components defined as custom tags to implement navigation.

 ```typescript
 getIntance(id:string): View|undefined
 ```

 Instances created with an `id` attribute are accessible via this method.
+Giving different IDs to different instances of the same custom tag allows us to access and interact with each instance's wrapping View.